freenas/freenas-docs/userguide/services.rst

 -----

 `Rsync <http://www.samba.org/ftp/rsync/rsync.html>`_
-is a versatile and widely used utility that copies specified data from one system to another over a network.
+is a versatile and popular utility that copies specified data from one system to another over a network.
 It is widely used for directory/file synchronization, backup and restore, and compatible with many popular systems, and can be used for backups, mirroring